Carina-P/ms3-best-books/TESTS.md

 - Expected outcome:
     - A welcome text in the Homepage

-Testing use case US_0015: As a user I want to log out of the system.
+Testing use case US_0015, As a user I want to log out of the system:

 **TC_017** Log out
 - How to test:
     - In navigation bar choose Log out.
     - Answere YES to the question: "Are you sure you want to log out?"
 - Expected outcome:
     - A message that you are logged out in the Homepage.

-- US_0016: As a "administration" user I want to add categories.
+Testing use case US_0016, As a "administrative" user I want to add categories:

+**TC_018** Add category
+- How to test:
+    - In navigation bar choose "Log In"
+    - In Log In-page give:
+        - Name: Admin
+        - Password: Averydifficultone
+    - In navigation bar choose "Manage categories"
+    - In "Manage Categories"-page press "Add Category"-button
+    - In "Add/Edit Category"-page give:
+        - Category name: Historical Fiction
+        - Short Description: Fictional books where the author is inspired by an event/person from history.
+        -   Colour background: #000000
+        -   Colour text: #ffffff
+        - Press "Submit"-button"
+- Expected outcome:
+    - The new category is added to list of categories in "Manage Categories"-page
+    - In homepage the new category is shown if "Categories" is choosen in navigation bar.
+And background colour is black and text white.

-- US_0017: As a "administration" user I want to edit and remove categories.
+Testing use case US_0017, As a "administration" user I want to edit and remove categories:

+**TC_019** Edit category
+- How to test:
+    - Login as Admin (See TC_018)
+    - In navigation bar choose "Manage categories"
+    - Choose category "Historical Fiction" and press the "Edit"-button for this category.
+    - In "Edit category"-page change colour background to #d00000
+    - Press "Submit"-button
+- Expected outcome:
+    - - The background colour for category is changed
+    - In homepage the new category is shown if "Categories" is choosen in navigation bar.
+And background colour is **red** and text white.

 #### Test protocol
 ## UX testing